 With third-party performance management tools, it’s vital to have vendor-certified solutions to make sure they will work with the equipment you’re going to monitor.

 As a UC Service Provider (SP), it’s crucial to make sure that your customers have a great user experience every time.
 After all, they’ve come to you because they don’t want to deal with service issues – that’s your job.

 SPs can reduce their time to deploy and activate new managed customers faster with IR.
 Our solutions can also give SPs access to new, innovative revenue streams by providing value-added services for customers.
 Flexible deployment and operation models support many SP business models including private cloud hosting, premise remote managed, single and multi-tenant, SaaS, storage etc.

 But as an SP, employing separate tools for various vendor systems to gain visibility and insight is costly and inefficient.
 IR’s SP solutions reduce costs and improve service delivery efficiency across multi-vendor UC and CC services, by offering a centralized view across customers in one operator experience; from a single solution to multi-tenant deployment architecture.

 IR is a long standing Cisco Preferred Solution Partner and Prognosis has undergone interoperability verification testing (IVT) for many years.

-Looking ahead: 2018 UC trend watch | 09
+UC Trends | 09

-But with careful planning and the right technology partners, you can optimize your UC management in a way that enhances the communications experience for your colleagues and customers alike.
+But with careful planning and the right technology partners, you can optimize your UC management in a way that improves business outcomes and enhances the communications experience for your customers and colleagues alike.